copygirl/Wearables/README.md

 ## API / Configuration

 Usability is not everything.
 Mod compatibility and extensibility is important as well!
 As such, any custom slot can be used by items!
-All that is needed would be to add the items to an item tag just like described in [Curios], such as `"chest:neck/amulet"` for an amulet or `"head:clothing/hat"` for a hat.
-This could be done through a data pack, so no custom mod is even required.
-(Unsure about how this data is stored.
-Perhaps custom data is used rather than item tags.)
+All that is needed is to register any item in a data pack under `"config/wearables/item/"` as [*Wearables* does itself][DataItem].

 On the API side of things, slots may be registered to have custom behavior, be disabled by default, or for there to be multiple of them available for items to be placed into (such as rings).